-To understand how your body produces an erection it will help to first understand a little about blood flow through the penis in its flaccid (non-erect) state.
+To understand how the male body produces an erection it will help to first understand a little about blood flow through the penis.

-The main blood supply into the erectile tissue of the penis is via the 2 deep central arteries (also known as the cavernosal arteries) — one runs down the length of each cigar shaped corpus cavernosum.
+The blood flows into the erectile tissue mainly via 2 deep central arteries (also known as the cavernosal arteries) — one runs down the length of each corpus cavernosum.

 |1.
 You become sexually stimulated by a thought or action.|